aduki-Inc/Diasync/src/docs/ui.md

 ---

-This guide provides a comprehensive map of every page, panel, and modal required to build the platform's UI.
+This guide provides a comprehensive map of the current Diasync health platform navigation structure and functionality.
 Use it as a structured, detailed prompt when generating interfaces, components, or user flows in code or design tools.